wp-plugins/custom-post-view-generator/readme.txt

 1. Go to 'Page Views' on the 'CTP View Generator'
 1. Select a Custom Post Type in the top drop-down box **Post type** and drag the a desired field on **Available fields** area to the left side.
 1. After dragging the field, a grey box will be displayed allowing to setup the display properties of that field.
-Write the desired label for that custom field, select the appropriate type (you can either test each one, or check the *Fields Info* section), select available output options and press **Save Layout**.
+Write the desired label for that custom field, select the appropriate type (you can either test each one, or check the *Fields Info* section in **Other Notes** page), select available output options and press **Save Layout**.
 1. OPTIONAL: You can also change the field order by dragging the grey box(es) up and down and even select a diferent view template on the **Template** drop-down box and press **Save Layout** to save the changes.

 == Screenshots ==

-1. Administration Page.
+1. Frontent View.
-2. Frontent View.
+2. Administration Page.

 == Frequently Asked Questions ==